Should You Invest in Fine Art?

 Is investing in fine art a good idea?

-Whether or not you should invest in art is a personal decision that depends on your individual circumstances, budget, need for liquidity, knowledge, and experience with the art market, and risk tolerance.
+Whether or not you should invest in art is a personal decision that depends on your individual circumstances, budget, need for liquidity, knowledge, and experience with the art market, and tolerance for risk.

 • Market growth.
 The growth of the global economy has led to an increase in the number of wealthy individuals interested in investing in art.
 Some investors buy art as a speculative investment, hoping to make a profit by reselling it at a higher price in the future.